kalomausman/kalomausman.github.io/_teaching/2025-spring-teaching-6.md

 date: 2025-09-01
 location: "Fes, Morocco"
 ---
-I have taught Object-Oriented Programming (OOP) in C++, focusing on core principles such asencapsulation, inheritance, polymorphism, and abstraction.
-The course emphasized practicalimplementation through class design and operator overloading, enabling students to build robustand reusable software components.
+I have taught Object-Oriented Programming (OOP) in C++, focusing on core principles such as encapsulation, inheritance, polymorphism, and abstraction.
+The course emphasized practical implementation through class design and operator overloading, enabling students to build robust and reusable software components.